Ameba-AIoT/ameba-arduino-doc/source/_common/ameba_d/API_Documents/SoftwareSerial/Class Adafruit_GPS.rst

 **Returns**
 ~~~~~~~~~~~

-This function returns “true” if the logger starts successfully.
-Otherwise, returns “false”.
+This function returns "true" if the logger starts successfully.
+Otherwise, returns "false".

 **Example Code**
 ~~~~~~~~~~~~~~~~

 NA

-.. note :: “Adafruit_GPS.h” must be included to use the class function.
+.. note :: "Adafruit_GPS.h" must be included to use the class function.

 --------------------------------------------------------------------------------------------------------------------------